tychaney/Peloton-Data-to-Google-Sheets/README.md

 # Peloton Stats to Google Sheets with Data Visualization through Seaborn and Plotly
+## Current Version 2.0.1 (as of January 12, 2022)

-Problem: 2 peloton users were looking for a way to track their metrics in a way that was readable and available
+Initial Problem: 2 peloton users were looking for a way to track their metrics in a way that was readable and available

 Solution: this script.
 I personally run this at set intervals on a raspberry pi, so access to their data is usable at virtually all hours.